BitcoinQnA/node-guide/_pages/about.md

 title: About
 permalink: /about/
 ---
 [Bitcoin Node Guide](https://node.guide/) was built to educate Bitcoiners on the importance of running a node.
-Our aim is to produce an information hub that provides you with enough knowledge on the different options to get you off zero.
+Our aim is to produce an information hub that provides you with enough knowledge to decide which implementation is right for you.

 ***Your node, your rules.***